 - Walking single leg RDL

 - Walking inchworm

 Why Warm Up For Exercises?

-Warm up drills designed to increase body temperature, improve blood flow to the muscles, improve body awareness, stimulate the nervous system, create greater range of motion in the muscles needed for the training session and decrease the risk of injury.
+Warm up drills designed to increase body temperature, improve blood flow to the muscles, improve body awareness, stimulate the nervous system, create a greater range of motion in the muscles needed for the training session and decrease the risk of injury.

 In track and field, throwers usually perform 400m – 600m of active warm up exercises broken down into 10 exercises at 40m – 60m each.
 Sprinters and jumpers generally warm up with 800m-1,000m of exercises and include more explosive exercises near the end of the warm up routine.
-Distance runners often used active warm up exercises to warm up before or a after an easy run or at the end of a workout to develop strength or flexibility.
+Distance runners often used active warm up exercises to warm up before or an after an easy run or at the end of a workout to develop strength or flexibility.

 The warm up will include general and specific exercises and help develop the five bio-motor abilities:

 The warm up routine will start with general movements and progress to event specific preparation.
 Athletes start with general exercises and flexibility then advance to more specific preparation.
 The exercises move from lower intensity controlled activities to higher intensity dynamic elements.

 Warm up design is important as training design.
 Each warm up should have a theme and purpose to help develop bio-motor abilities; event specific needs and prepare for the training session.